Mindfulness And Google Tools- An Unlikely Collaboration

-- Participants will engage in the learning, discussion, and hands-on practice of skills necessary for the purpose of developing and organizing goal specific, engaging lesson slides.
+- Participants will engage in the learning, exploration, discussion, and hands-on practice of skills necessary for the purpose of developing and organizing goal specific, engaging lesson slides.

 - Participants will explore, then determine appropriate digital assessments that can be incorporated into their developing lessons.

 - Participants will read and reflect on the philosophy and techniques of Mindfulness in relation to self, students and teaching.

 - Participants will creatively integrate parts of the Mindfulness practice into their teaching practice.

 - Participants will collaborate in an online forum